 Celebrating 50 years of decimal currency.

 On 15 February 1971 Britain changed over from the centuries old system of pounds, shillings and pence to a new currency based on 100 pennies to the pound.
-This change effected the entire nation, bringing people together as they learnt to master a new way of valuing everything.
-To celebrate the 50th anniversary of Decimal Day in February 2021, we will be hosting a national programme of activities with the aim of connecting generations and getting people talking about their memories of the changeover.
-Explore below to find out more and get involved.
+This change affected the entire nation, bringing people together as they learnt to master a new way of valuing everything.
+To celebrate the 50th anniversary of Decimal Day in February 2021, we hosted a national programme of activities with the aim of connecting generations and getting people talking about their memories of the changeover.

 Find out more about the monumental change from pounds, shillings and pence.